-Coming home to find water surrounding your furnace is a homeowner’s nightmare.
-Is it an HVAC (heating, ventilation, air conditioning) issue or plumbing issue?
-It could be either, but Rolf Griffin Service Experts Heating & Air Conditioning is here with a few HVAC issues that could be the culprit of a leaky furnace.
+Coming home to find water surrounding your furnace is a homeowner’s worst dream.
+Is it a heating and cooling problem or plumbing problem?
+It’s hard to say for sure, but Service Experts Heating, Air Conditioning & Plumbing is here with some HVAC issues that could be the culprit of a leaky furnace.

-Standard-efficiency heating equipment should not give off condensation so if your system does, it could be that the flue pipe was not sized properly.
-The warm exhaust could be cooling and condensing within the pipe, then flowing back into your heating equipment and leaking out.
+Standard-efficiency heating equipment should not produce condensation so if your system does, it may be that the flue pipe was not sized properly.
+The hot exhaust could be cooling and condensing within the pipe, then streaming back into your furnace and leaking out.

-This issue should be caught with regular furnace tune-ups, but if your heating equipment is leaking water, the humidifier may be leaking inside the heating equipment.
-Water leaking into your furnace can cause major damage to the internal parts so it’s best to call your furnace service expert right away if you think this might be your issue.
+This problem should be found with routine HVAC system tune-ups, but if your heating equipment is leaking water, the humidifier may be leaking inside the heating equipment.
+Water leaking into your heating system can cause major damage to the internal components so it’s important to call your furnace service expert immediately if you think this may be your issue.

-To make sure your furnace doesn’t spring a leak and that it’s ready to keep you warm all winter long, call Rolf Griffin Service Experts Heating & Air Conditioning in Fort Wayne today.
-Our fall promotion is going on until November 25th and you can save on a Precision tune-up or qualifying home comfort systems.
+To make sure your heating system doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Service Experts Heating, Air Conditioning & Plumbing in the U.S. today.
+Our fall promotion is going on now and you can save on a furnace tune-up or qualifying HVAC systems.